mikeajohnson/Magic-Bag/README.md

 # Magic-Bag
-project for school: Magic Bag ADT implimented using linked list
+project for school: Magic Bag ADT implimented using linked list in C++